Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/languages/swedish/README.md

 Du behöver:

-- Tima Empty Manifest SV - V2.zip
+- Tima AI Hybrid - Empty Teams App (SV).zip
 - Tima AI Hybrid (SV) 2.0.0.2.zip

 #### Here's how you download a file to your computer: